wso2-attic/ballerina-integrator/examples/integration-tutorials/transforming-message-content/README.md

 #### Prerequisites

-- Download and install the [Ballerina Distribution](https://ballerina.io/learn/getting-started/) relavant to your OS.
+- Download and install the [Ballerina Distribution](https://ballerina.io/learn/getting-started/) relevant to your OS.
 - A Text Editor or an IDE
   > **Tip**: For a better development experience, install one of the following Ballerina IDE plugins: [VSCode](https://marketplace.visualstudio.com/items?itemName=ballerina.ballerina), [IntelliJ IDEA](https://plugins.jetbrains.com/plugin/9520-ballerina)
 - [cURL](https://curl.haxx.se) or any other REST client